isilva-t/42.Inception/README.md

 ### Cannot connect to services

+- Run `make uplog` to see logs in real-time
 - Verify all containers are running: `docker ps`
 - Check container logs: `docker logs <container_name>`
 - Ensure ports are not in use by other applications